 Grandparent DNA testing compares the genetic material of two or more individuals to determine the statistical probability of whether or not the alleged grandmother and/or grandfather share a biological relationship with the tested child or children.

 A Grandparent DNA test can establish paternity in-directly by analyzing the alleged father’s parent'(s) DNA against a possible grandchild.
 Most importantly this is very helpful when the alleged father is unavailable or unwilling to perform a DNA test.

 We recommend you use both grandparents to to fill in the blanks for the missing alleged father.
 Only one grandparent can be used when both grandparents are not available.
 It is also very helpful to add the mother of the child (FREE) if possible to help conclusiveness.

-Our grandparent DNA test can analyze up to 46 genetic markers which is almost 300% more markers than the standard 16 marker grandparent test, and almost 50% more markers than the premium 25 marker grandparent test offered by many competitors.
+Our grandparent DNA test can analyze up to 46 genetic markers which is almost 300% more markers than the standard 16 marker grandparent test, and almost 50% more markers than the premium 25 marker grandparent test others offer.

 How Accurate Is A Grandparent DNA Test?

 A grandparent DNA test is 100% accurate, and may be performed with only one of the grandparents (Both Grandparents Preferred) and an alleged grandchild.
 We strongly recommend however, that the mother or known parent of the child take part in the analysis as well, if at all possible.
 This will increase the conclusiveness of the results.

 Each person inherits half of their DNA from their mother and half from their father.
 When the known parent participates in the analysis, they are compared to their child.
 The DNA inherited from that parent is thus eliminated from the child’s genetic profile.
 As a result, we are able to identify and isolate the DNA from the other parent in question.